 The program utilizes a realistic, child-sized town designed to provide a complete hands-on safety education for children.
 Miniature buildings, cross walks and traffic provided by the children on tricycles help to give the children the experience they need before they take their final walk on a real street with real traffic and signals escorted by police officers.

 Safety Town is presented by the Hilliard Recreation and Parks Department, with assistance from the Hilliard Division of Police, Norwich Township Fire Department, and Hilliard City Schools District.
 The program has been in existence for more than 25 years.

 Safety Town is open to children entering kindergarten in the fall.
-Registration will begin in the winter of 2019.
-Please check back for more information.
+Check back for more information in the spring.